x3dom/pipeline/README.rst

 You can use a `Procfile`_ to manage services during development.
 This is an easy way to start all required services at once on your local machine.
-In order to use this mechanism, copy the file ``Procfile.example`` into ``Procfile`` and adapt to match your system.
+In order to use this mechanism, copy the file ``<project>/share/Procfile.example`` into ``<project>/Procfile`` and adapt to match your system.
 For example, if your Redis server is not already running you need to uncomment and/or adapt the respective line in your ``Procfile``.
-The Procfile is not checked into the repository, since each development environment is a little bit different.
+The Procfile is not checked into the repository, since each development environment is different.

 When done, use `Honcho`_ (which has been installed with the requirements) to launch the Procfile.